The Complete Beginners’ Guide to Forex Trading

 If it’s not in the plan, you don’t do it.
 It’s that simple.

 If you can be disciplined enough to do this, then you will eventually develop consistency in your trading.
 And that should be your primary goal when you begin trading.
 It’s more important to be consistent than to make money.

 Without consistency, you cannot improve your systems as a trader because you won’t even know where to start.
-Inconsistency with their trading process is the number one cause for why many traders struggle for years to find success.
+Inconsistency with their trading process is a major cause for why many traders struggle for years to find success.

-Do your best to be consistent with your trading before you are consistently profitable, and then it’s only one small step from being a consistent loser or a consistent break-even trader to become a consistently profitable trader.
+Do your best to be consistent with your trading before you are consistently profitable, and then you’re only a few small steps from being a consistent loser or a consistent break-even trader to becoming a consistently profitable trader.

-And that is: analyze your trading results, look for things to improve, then adjust your rules to make your trading plan even better.
+And those steps are: analyze your trading results, look for things to improve, then adjust your rules to make your trading plan even better.
 Then backtest it to prove that it works, then apply it to your live trading, then rinse, and repeat.

 This is the eternal process of systematic rules-based forex traders, and it never ends.

 What Is Discretionary Trading?

 Discretionary trading is something that I would encourage you to stay away from in the beginning of your trading career.